My Story (Ayumi Hamasaki album): Concert tours and other releases

 Hamasaki promoted the album on her 2005 concert tour titled Ayumi Hamasaki Arena Tour 2005 A ~My Story~.
 Hamasaki announced the concert in January 2005.
 It was her nationwide tour promoting her sixth studio album My Story, and almost all the songs were performed live.
 It was also her first concert tour revolving around an album.
 The tour featured 26 shows and covered 10 different cities, running from February 1 to April 24, 2005.
 In all, the tour drew in about 250,000 spectators.
 The DVD reached number five on the Oricon DVD Chart, and charted for 24 weeks.

-To promote the material from My Story, compilation with classical versions of songs were made for the album My Story Classical, which was released on March 24, 2005.
+To promote the material from My Story, a compilation with classical versions of the songs were made for the album My Story Classical, which was released on March 24, 2005.
 Most of the tracks were recorded with the Lamoureux Orchestra of Paris, which was conducted by Yutaka Sado.
 My Story Classical debuted at number four on the Oricon Albums Chart, charted for nine weeks and sold about 81,700 copies.